K-Pops!: Cast

-K-pop artists Vernon, Crush, The Rose, Jessi, and G-Dragon also appear in the film as cameos.

 Production

 Drawing from his own life in conceiving the film, .Paak developed K-Pops! with rapper Dumbfoundead and collaborated with Khaila Amazan on the screenplay.
 The project was first announced in 2022.
 Filming began in Los Angeles in October 2023 after the production company Stampede Ventures reached an interim agreement with SAG-AFTRA amidst the union's 2023 strike.
 Additional filming took place in South Korea and Al-Ula; locations in the Saudi Arabian city were scouted by the film department of the Royal Commission for Al-Ula. .Paak and Dem Jointz collaborated on original songs for the film, while Emily Bear composed its musical score.

+Music

+The soundtrack album of the film, K-Pops!
+(Music from and inspired by K-Pops!
+Motion Picture) was released on May 29, 2026.
+The lead single of the album, "Keychain", featured the girl group Aespa and .Paak.
+It was released on February 27, 2026.
+The second single "Aftertaste", a collaboration between .Paak and singer Dean, was released on May 8, 2026.